 Austria Trials DNA Testing To Uncover Honey Fraud

-Voels, Austria: At a laboratory in Austria's mountainous Tyrol province, scientists are DNA testing about 100 honey samples a month to learn about their composition -- and in some cases to determine whether they have been adulterated.
+(MENAFN- Gulf Times) At a laboratory in Austria's mountainous Tyrol province, scientists are DNA testing about 100 honey samples a month to learn about their composition - and in some cases to determine whether they have been adulterated.

 With fake honey flooding markets, and only a few European laboratories running such analysis, the small Austrian company Sinsoma began offering the tests two years ago.